-Federal Domestic Violence Legislation: The Violence Against Women Act
+Federal Domestic Violence Law: Violence Against Women Act (VAWA)

 The 1994 Violence Against Women Act (VAWA), with additions passed in 1996, outlined grant programs to prevent violence against women and established a national domestic violence hotline.
 In addition, new protections were given to victims of domestic abuse, such as confidentiality of new address and changes to immigration laws that allow a battered spouse to apply for permanent residency.

-- Full funding of rape kits and legal/court fees associated with a protection order
+- Full funding of rape kits and legal/court fees for domestic violence protection orders

 - Victim protection orders are recognized and enforced in all state, tribal, and territorial jurisdictions within the U.S.